-Key activities that require interagency collaboration and coordination were also identified.
-These include development of permanent supportive housing, particularly coordination of capital and service/operational funding; supporting college students experiencing homelessness; improve discharge planning for young adults leaving state systems of care particularly youth aging out of foster care and transitioning back to the community from the juvenile justice system; and expansion of medical respite model.
+Partnership with the Home Illinois Plan (issued in 2023) and with the Illinois Office to Prevent and End Homelessness ("OPEH") has been a major influence on the Housing Task Force for the last several years.
+In October 2024, OPEH released the second iteration of Home Illinois Plan for FY 2025 - 2026.
+Key plan activities that require interagency collaboration and coordination include increased development of permanent supportive housing, particularly coordination of capital and service/operational funding; improving discharge planning for young adults leaving state systems of care, particularly youth aging out of foster care and transitioning back to the community from the juvenile justice system; and expansion of medical respite models.